LordEnki7/butterflyproviders/replit.md

 - Created slide-in animations for mobile menu items with progressive delays
 - Added quick action buttons in mobile menu for immediate phone and contact access
 - Implemented backdrop blur effects and improved visual hierarchy in navigation
+- Created new header navigation with About Us, Services, and Join Our Team pages (February 5, 2025)
+- Removed "Meet Our Caregivers" and "Cancellation Policies" links from hero section
+- Built MainNavigation component with responsive design and smooth transitions
+- Added dedicated About Us page with company story, mission, values, and contact sections
+- Created Services page placeholder ready for detailed service information
+- Built Join Our Team page placeholder for career opportunities and applications
+- Enhanced navigation with desktop hover effects and mobile dropdown menu
+- Implemented consistent page layouts with back navigation and floating action menus

 ## System Architecture